Russia's Prigozhin admits links to what U.S. says was election-meddling troll farm

 "The campaign evolved from a generalized program designed in 2014 and 2015 to undermine the U.S. electoral system, to a

-targeted operation that by early 2016 favored candidate Trump and disparaged candidate [Hillary] Clinton," the report said.
+targeted operation that by early 2016 favored candidate Trump and disparaged candidate Clinton," the report said.

 "IRA employees also traveled to the United States on intelligence-gathering missions."